h15200/notes/system-design.md

     - as an exception, `hash maps` can be used to index very small amount of data a hash index gets extremely slow if it spills outside RAM and requires disk. often, not realistic.
 Ranged queries also are very slow in a hash index.
-  - standard is `b-tree` (mySql, postgres) where reads are optimized over writes and good for sorting data (useful in structured data)
+  - standard is `b-tree` (mySql, postgres) where reads are optimized over writes.
+    There is an in-memory Page Cache and a disk B-Tree component.
+A write-ahead log keeps track of all operations and writes to disk and good for sorting data (useful in structured data)
   - `LSM` has faster writes since it only writes to a buffer and scales better but bad at sorting (most Nosql dbs use LSM)